Azure/aks-engine/docs/topics/aad.md

 ## Prerequisites
 1. An Azure Active Directory tenant, referred to as `AAD Tenant`.
 You can use the tenant for your Azure subscription;
-2. A `Web app / API` type AAD application, referred to as `Server Application`.
-This application represents the `apiserver`.
-For groups to work properly, you'll need to edit the `Server Application` Manifest and set `groupMembershipClaims` to either `All` or `SecurityGroup`.
-3. A `Native` type AAD application, referred to as `Client Application`.
+2. An `App Registration` to represent the `apiserver`.For more information on how to do this please refer to [Creating an Active Directory Server application](https://github.com/Azure/azure-arc-kubernetes-preview/blob/master/docs/aad-authn-authz.md#create-server-application).
+3. An `App Registration` to represent the `client`..
 This application is for user login via `kubectl`.
-You'll need to add delegated permission to `Server Application`, please see [troubleshooting](#loginpageerror) section for detail.

-You also need to delegate permission to the application as follows:

-1. Go to Azure Portal, navigate to `Azure Active Directory` -> `App registrations`.
-2. Select the `Client Application`, Navigate to `Settings` -> `Required permissions`
-3. Choose `Add`, select the `Server Application`.
-You may need to enter the Server Application's name into the search field and search for it.
-   In permissions tab, select `Delegated permissions` -> `Access {Server Application}`
+For more information on how to do this please refer to [Creating an Active Directory Client application](https://github.com/Azure/azure-arc-kubernetes-preview/blob/master/docs/aad-authn-authz.md#create-client-application)

 ## Deployment
 Follow the [deployment steps](../tutorials/quickstart.md#deploy).
 In step #4, add the following under 'properties' section: